kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Add better handling of empty stack.
 Stop execution and return to prompt?
 Yes jump to cli and not warmstart
 * DONE Clear stack word?
 Make a uword for it if needed??
 * DONE Add ALLOT to be same as malloc
+* DONE Go through all word code and set key debug spots
 * TODO Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?

-* TODO Go through all word code and set key debug spots

 * TODO add more editing features
 * TODO fix editor bugs